yoeran/e-missions.nl/src/custom-data/topics/en/video-conferencing.md

   friends living abroad and during lockdowns.
 This has a lot of benefits: less travelling, less organizing, less time needed to meet.
 But a flipside of the coin is the environmental impact of this transition."
-calculator_text: |-
-  Video conferencing consumes around 2.3 kWh per hour, varying upon the computer you use and a little on the platform you choose.
+calculator_text: Video conferences consume energy on the local computer, in the transmission network and in the data centre.
+Anyone sitting in front of a computer permanently connected to the internet consumes 6 Wh more energy per hour during video conferences.
+If the video conference is transmitted via mobile network, the additional consumption is 24 Wh per hour.
 This means you can video conference your heart out and still have a limited impact on the environment.
 However, video conferencing never comes alone, and when we take into account the amount of people around you conferencing with the same frequency, the numbers start to add up.
 tips:
   - tip: Turn of your camera when someone is presenting
     explanation: Video accounts for 80% of the total data traffic when video